 Persons violating the Philippines’ laws, even unknowingly, may be expelled, arrested, or imprisoned.
-Penalties for possession, use, or trafficking in illegal drugs in the Philippines are severe, and convicted offenders can expect long jail sentences and heavy fines.
+Penalties for possession of, use of, or trafficking in illegal drugs in the Philippines are severe, and convicted offenders can expect long jail sentences and heavy fines.
 If a traveler is found to have any amount of drugs on his or her person, or nearby, when arriving at or departing from the Philippines, he or she will be charged with trafficking.
 This offense is non-bailable, and the maximum penalty is life imprisonment.
-There have been instances where persons carrying controlled substances (i.e., medical marijuana or morphine) as well as a doctor’s prescription for the substance were charged with drug possession because they did not possess the proper prior clearance from the Philippine government before entry.
+There have been instances where persons carrying controlled substances (e.g., medical marijuana or morphine) as well as a doctor’s prescription for the substance were charged with drug possession because they did not possess the proper prior clearance from the Philippine government before entry.

 If you are arrested in the Philippines, authorities of the Philippines are required to notify the U.S. Embassy of your arrest.
 If you are concerned the Department of State may not be aware of your situation, you should request that the police or prison officials notify the U.S. Embassy of your arrest.

-Disaster Preparedness: The Philippines is a volcano-, typhoon- and earthquake-prone country.
+Disaster Preparedness: The Philippines is prone to volcanoes, typhoons, and earthquakes.
 From May to December, typhoons and flash floods often occur.
 Flooding can cause landslides and road delays and cut off bridges.
 Typhoons in the vicinity of the Philippines can interrupt air and sea links within the country.
 Updated information on typhoons is available at the Philippine Atmospheric, Geophysical and Astronomical Services website.
 Volcanic activity is frequent, and the Philippine government periodically announces alerts for specific volcanoes.
-Updated information on volcanoes in the Philippines is available from the U.S. Geological Survey.
-Earthquakes can occur throughout the country.
+Earthquakes occur throughout the country.

 General information about natural disaster preparedness is available from the Philippines National Disaster Risk Reduction and Management Council and from the U.S. Federal Emergency Management Agency.
 In the event of an emergency, if it is impossible to communicate with the Embassy by telephone, please check the local news and the Embassy's Facebook page for U.S. citizen information and Embassy opening/closing information.